feathersui/feathersui-starling/documentation/help/markdown/stack-screen-navigator.md

 ## The Basics

-Let's start by creating a `StackScreenNavigator` and adding it to the display list:
+First, let's create a `StackScreenNavigator` component and add it to the display list:

 ``` code
 this._navigator = new StackScreenNavigator();